KirillTroshkin/MyProjs/README.md

 # С++ course

-My projects on that course.
+My projects on the C++ course in the university.